Copyright © Karl Dahlke, 2022

 Fleas have no wings, so what's up with their name?
 In Greek, the prefix a means not.
 We see this in a few English words: amoral, asexual, atypical, apolitical.
 Thus siphonaptera means a tube like mouth part for sucking blood, and no wings.

-The other orders also have names consistent with their morphology, if you happen to speak Greek.
+Orthoptera means straight wings, as in orthogonal.
+Indeed, all these orders have names consistent with their morphology, if you happen to speak Greek.

 Meantime, none of the spiders, or scorpions or other arachnids, have wings.
 Some can spin a web of thin silk and put it up like a sail and ride the wind, but (in your best Tom Hanks voice), “that's not flying, that's falling with style.”